30x/maps-by-org-name/README.md

 # Overview

-The maps-by-org-name application allows maps-by-org-names to be created and maintained.
-When maps-by-org-names are created or modified, the maps-by-org-names application will generate events.
+The maps-by-org-name application resolves an org name to an orgID and forwards to the maps microservice.